Elmer Driedger: Education

-Attended Kiel University in 1935; "political developments in Germany force his return to Canada a year so before the war."
+He attended Kiel University in 1935, but "political developments in Germany force[d] his return to Canada a year so before the war."

 Career

 After returning from Germany to Depression-stricken Saskatchewan, he "ek[ed] out a living in Yorkton" and lectured in Company Law at the University of Saskatchewan.

 Driedger was hired in December 1940 as a librarian for the Supreme Court of Canada, working under Chief Justice Lyman Duff.

 He joined the Department of Justice in December 1941, where he became the Department's main legislative draftsman.
 He was appointed an Assistant Deputy Minister of Justice in 1954 and then Deputy Minister of Justice 1 July 1960.
 He retired from the Department in 1967.

 He was subsequently appointed Consul General of Canada to Hamburg on 1 March 1967.

 Driedger joined Queen's University's Faculty of Law in August 1969.
 He then joined the University of Ottawa Faculty of Law in July 1970, retiring in June 1979.

 Driedger also established a course in legislative drafting funded by the federal government.